Search

 Fellow of the College of Clinical Psychology (FCCLP)

 Prior to being a clinical psychologist in Varsity Lakes, David has worked in a range of mental health and physical health settings, including: inpatient acute psychiatric and psychiatric residential, acute medical health psychology, community mental health case management, and private practice as a registered clinical psychologist.
 David also spent eight years with Lifeline across counselling, supervision, and training roles.
-David is experienced in working psychotherapeutically in the areas of:

-NDIS Psychologist Varisty Lakes, Gold Coast
+David the Clinical Psychologist in Varisty Lakes, Gold Coast

 Recent Articles